Assisted Living

 The Advantage Waiver Program covers assisted living in Oklahoma.
 Under this Medicaid program, seniors and adults with disabilities can receive help paying for services in an assisted living community.
 Some of these services include help with personal care, housekeeping, laundry, periodic nursing evaluations, medication administration, social programming, and transportation to medical appointments.

-Eligibility requirements: To be eligible for the Advantage Waiver Program, an Oklahoma resident must be 65+ or an adult with a disability and require a nursing home level of care.
-They cannot have a diagnosis of intellectual disabilities or cognitive impairment, and their needs must be met by the services provided under the waiver.
+Eligibility requirements: To be eligible for the Advantage Waiver Program, an Oklahoma resident must be 65 and older or younger than 65 with a disability and require a nursing home level of care.
+They cannot have a diagnosis of intellectual disabilities or cognitive impairment, and their needs must be met by the services provided under the waiver.[48]

 Oregon